Our Team

 Michelle Marji

-Michelle is a fourth-year PhD student with a focus in computational social science.
+Michelle is a fifth-year PhD student with a focus in computational social science.
 She studies the intersections between identity, emotion, and social interaction.
 She investigates these topics by modeling human movement through space, analyzing the effects of synchronous movement and belonging, and conducting naturalistic studies.
 She uses similar methods to investigate human-robot interaction.
 Michelle's research is grounded in collaboration with social scientists, computer scientists, entrepreneurs, engineers, geographers, artists, and community members.
 Outside of the lab, Michelle is a dance artist. michelle.marji@wisc.edu

 undergrad research assistants